Skip to main content

 Tension in a String

 Tension is the force exerted along the length of a string or rope when it is pulled tight by forces acting from opposite ends.
 It is a pulling force that acts along the string and is equal in magnitude at both ends, assuming the string is massless and there are no other forces acting on it.
-Understanding tension is crucial for analyzing systems involving strings, such as pulleys or hanging masses.
+Understanding tension is crucial for analyzing systems involving strings, such as pulleys or hanging objects.

 Recommended video: